iomedhealth/OMOPAnalyticsGuide/_getting_started/setup.md

 ## Course Program Structure

-The Summer School follows a structured five-day program, with each day focusing on specific packages and analytical concepts.
+The IOMED Data Space Platform follows a structured five-day program, with each day focusing on specific packages and analytical concepts.

 ### Daily Package Focus